Bakerloo line extension: 1931 and 1947 extension proposals

 Eventually the proposal faded away.
 Extensions and new stations were not in favour post-war, as road use increased massively.
 However, the problem of inadequate turn-round capacity at Elephant & Castle remained.
 The plan was briefly revived in the 1950s with the intermediate station now to be at Walworth and the terminus under Camberwell Green.
-Furthermore, Elephant & Castle would not be altered and the additional turn-round capacity would be provided by making Camberwell a three-platform terminus.
+Elephant & Castle would not be altered and the additional turn-round capacity would be provided by making Camberwell a three-platform terminus.